LevelUpMarketers/tta-management-plugin/docs/MemberHistoryAdmin.md

 - A complete payment history table including event purchases and membership charges
 - Any private notes stored with the member record appear in the expanded detail view rather than as a table column

+The summary metrics, member email and notes are displayed together in a `widefat` table above the payment history for quick reference.

 Data is pulled from `tta_memberhistory`, `tta_transactions`, `tta_attendees` (and
 `tta_attendees_archive`), `tta_events`, `tta_events_archive`, and
 `tta_tickets_archive` to ensure attendance metrics remain accurate even after